edgeandnode/gateway/README.md

 - sender: requires ETH for transaction gas and GRT to allocate into TAP escrow balances for paying indexers
 - authorized signer: used by the gateway and tap-aggregator to sign receipts and RAVs

-### Scalar

-The Timeline Aggregation Protocol (TAP) significantly reduces the requirement for indexers to trust the gateway to collect the payments they are owed.
-More details [here](https://github.com/semiotic-ai/timeline-aggregation-protocol).
-For this reason, the original Scalar payment system is being phased out.

 ## operational notes

 ### configuration